 Have you considered creating your legacy with a planned gift to the Potter Park Zoological Society?

-Including the Potter Park Zoological Society into your estate plan allows you to leave a legacy that helps ensure a positive and secure future for the zoo beyond your lifetime.
-Your gift will provide sustained funding for excellence in animal welfare, impactful conservation-education, valuing diversity, and inspiring conservation of animals and the natural world to all who visit.
-Many have completed the generous act of designating their assets to the cause that inspires their passion – the successful future of Potter Park Zoo.
+Including the Potter Park Zoological Society in your estate plan allows you to leave a legacy that helps ensure a secure future for the zoo beyond your lifetime.
+Your gift will provide sustained funding for excellence in animal welfare, conservation, and education, while inspiring conservation of the natural world in all who visit.

 Bequests to Wills or Living Trusts